Tips for Visiting Alaska's National Parks

 Choose your Denali adventure here.

-The Denali Park Road will be open until mile 43 from 2023 - 2026 due to road improvements.
+The Denali Park Road will be open until mile 43 through 2026 due to road improvements.
 Narrated bus tours and transit buses will continue to be available for guests visiting the park and will travel as far as mile 43.
 The main visitor center will remain open along with four campgrounds and numerous trails accessible via the park road.
-Please check with Kantishna-area businesses about their operational plans for lodging and excursions from 2023 - 2026.
+Please check with Kantishna-area businesses about their operational plans for lodging and excursions through 2026.
 Free shuttle bus service will run every 15 minutes during peak visitation times between the Denali Bus Depot / Denali Visitor Center to the Mountain Vista and Savage River Trailheads.

 “Gates of the Arctic is basically our backyard,” says Bettles Lodge owner Eric Fox.
 “Gates is huge, more than eight million acres.
 Many pristine rivers and deep water, clear mountain lakes run through this huge swath of unspoiled Mother Nature.”